kubestellar/kubestellar/docs/content/direct/architecture.md

 to ensure the actual state matches the desired state.
 However, that pattern has been extended to provide the following features:

-- Using dynamic informers
+- Using dynamic informers for workload objects
 - Starting informers on all API Resources (except some that do not need watching)
-- Informers and Listers references are maintained in a hash map and indexed by GVR (Group, Version, Resource) of the watched objects.
+- Workload Informers and Listers are maintained in a hash map that is indexed by GVR (Group, Version, Resource) of the watched objects.
-- Using a common work queue and set of workers, where the key is defined as follows:
+- Using a common work queue and set of workers, multiplexing multiple types of object references into that queue.
-    - Key is a struct instead than a string, and contains the following:
-        - GVR of the informer and lister for the object that generated the event
-        - Structured Name of the object
-        - For delete event: Shallow copy of the object being deleted.
-This is required for objects that need to be deleted from the managed clusters (WECs)
+    - A reference to a workload object carries its API Group, Version, Resource, and Kind.
+No need for a `RESMapper`, the "Kind" and "Resource" are learned together from the API discovery process.
 - Starting & stopping informers dynamically based on creation or deletion of CRDs (which add/remove APIs on the WDS).
 - One client connected to the WDS space and one (or more in the future) to connect to one or more OCM shards.
-    - The WDS-connected client is used to start the dynamic informers/listers for most API resources in the WDS
+    - The WDS-connected client is used to start the dynamic informers/listers for workload and control objects in the WDS
     - The OCM-connected client is used to start informers/listers for OCM ManagedClusters and to copy/update/remove the wrapped objects into/from the OCM mailbox namespaces.

-There are three controllers in the KubeStellar controller manager:
+There are two controllers in the KubeStellar controller manager:

-- Binding Controller - one client connected to the WDS space and one (or more in the future) to connect to one or more ITS shards.
+- Binding Controller - one client connected to the WDS and one (or more in the future) to connect to one or more ITS shards.
-    - The WDS-connected client is used to start the dynamic informers/listers for most API resources in the WDS.
+    - The WDS-connected client is used to start the dynamic informers/listers for workload objects and KubeStellar control objects in the WDS.
     - The OCM-connected client is used to start informers/listers for OCM ManagedClusters.
 This is a temporary state until cluster inventory abstraction is implemented and decoupled from OCM (and then this client should be removed and we would need to use client to inventory space).
-- Transport controller - one client connected to the WDS space and one client (or more in the future) to connect to one or more ITS shards.
-    - The OCM-connected client is used to copy/update/remove the wrapped objects into/from the OCM mailbox namespaces.
-- Status controller - TODO
+    - This controller maintains an internal data structure called the `BindingResolver` that tracks what `Binding` _should_ correspond to each `BindingPolicy`, and uses it to make that so.

+- Status controller - one client connected to the WDS and one connected to the ITS; also uses informer-like services from the Binding Controller, regarding workload objects and BindingPolicies.
+The Status Controller gets reported state from the ITS back to the WDS, in [the two supported ways](combined-status.md): combining reported state from multiple WECs to a query result object, and copying status from a single WEC to the original workload object.

+There is also a separate Transport Controller.
+This also has a WDS-connected client, used to monitor workload and control objects, and an ITS-connected-client, used to monitor and create/update/delete `ManifestWork` objects.

 ### Binding Controller

 The Binding controller is responsible for watching workload objects and `BindingPolicy` objects, and maintains for each of the latter a matching `Binding` object in the WDS.
-A `Binding` object is mapped 1:1 to a `BindingPolicy` object and contains references to the concrete list of workload objects and references to the concrete list of destinations that were selected by the policy.
+A `Binding` object is mapped 1:1 to a `BindingPolicy` object and contains the concrete list of references workload objects and the concrete list of references to inventory objects that were selected by the policy.

+The Binding Controller is centered on an internal data structure, called a `BindingResolver`, that represents the set of `Binding` objects that _should_ exist based on the controller's inputs.
+The controller has informers for all of its inputs: a static collection for the control objects (`BindingPolicy` and inventory objects) and a dynamic collection (based on continual API discovery) for the workload objects.
+The controller also has informers for its output objects (i.e., `Binding` objects).
+Every notification from an informer is handled by putting a relevant object reference into the work queue.
+Working on a reference to an input involves updating the `BindingResolver` and enqueuing a reference to any output object (`Binding`) that might need a change.
+Working on a reference to a `Binding` involves comparing what is actually in that `Binding` with what the `BindingResolver` says should be there, and creating/updating/deleting the `Binding` if there is a difference.

+The Binding Controller also provides two informer-like services that the Status Controller uses.
+One is notifying about any change to that internal data structure, and the ability to read from it.
+The other is notifying about workload object events.

 The architecture and the event flow of the code for create/update object events is illustrated in Figure 3 (some details might be omitted to make the flow easier to understand).

 ![Figure 3 - Binding Controller](./images/binding-controller.svg)